jbmadsen/udacity-data-engineering-nano-degree/udacity-1-data-modeling-postgres/README.md

 # Context

 The startup Sparkify wants to analyze song and user activity data collected from their new music streaming app.
 They are interested in gaining insights into what song users are listening to.
-Currently this information is stored in JSON log files seperated into a directory for songs, and one for user activity logs.
+Currently this information is stored in JSON log files separated into a directory for songs, and one for user activity logs.
 The database created serves the purpose of housing the data that currently is only available through these collected log files.
 The tables in the database serves to map the relation between the user activity and the song and artists being listened to.

 Such a database design should allow Sparkifys analytical team to easily see relations between user activity and songs, and thus give a better understand of their users listening habits.